 Wrap Up (5 mins)

-Goal: This discussion can be used to continue to review the data problem solving process and also make connections between this activity and places where students may have seen computers making decisions.
 Students should understand that automating decisions is convenient in many situations but may lose some elements that humans would consider in a decision.
 For example

 - Collecting data that's already clean limits what you might collect.

 - Automating decisions means sometimes you get a decision you wouldn't have made on your own